sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ## GM responsibility: moving the spotlight

 Never let a player's turn to be inconsequential.
-A player can't wait 10 minutes for their friends' moves and then their whole turn ends with "nothing happens".
+A player might wait 10 minutes for their friends' moves, so if their whole turn in the spotlight ends with "nothing happens" this game will be very unfun.
 Give them an opportunity for something.
 This doesn't mean they have to slay a demon on every turn, merely getting a big laugh can be "something".

+Remember, this is a collaborative story.
+Laughter and excitement are the rewards for everyone.

 ```
 p4-p6